-- The University requirements for bachelor's degrees as described in the Undergraduate Education section of this catalog; 120 credits, including general elective credits, are required for the Bachelor of Arts degree in Global Studies in the Arts and Humanities. - The University's Tier II writing requirement for the Global Studies in the Arts and Humanities major is met by completing Global Studies in the Arts and Humanities 450.
-That course is referenced in items 3. a. below. - 2.
-The requirements of the College of Arts and Letters for the Bachelor of Arts degree

-Proficiency in a second language as certified by the assessment coordinator in the Center for Language Teaching-Advancement or completion of a major or minor in a language other than English with a grade-point average of 3.0 in that language.
+- 1. The University requirements for bachelor's degrees as described in the Undergraduate Education section of this catalog; 120 credits, including general elective credits, are required for the Bachelor of Arts degree in Global Studies in the Arts and Humanities. - The University's Tier II writing requirement for the Global Studies in the Arts and Humanities major is met by completing Global Studies in the Arts and Humanities 450.
+That course is referenced in items 3. a. below - 2.
+The requirements of the College of Arts and Letters for the Bachelor of Arts degree - Proficiency in a second language as certified by the assessment coordinator in the Center for Language Teaching-Advancement or completion of a major or minor in a language other than English with a grade-point average of 3.0 in that language. - 3.
+The following requirements for the major:

-CREDITS a.
-Both of the fo ollowing courses (20 credits): GSAH 220 Global Interactions and Identities 3 GSAH 230 Values, Experience, and Difference in Global Contexts 3 GSAH 310 Conflict and Justice in a Global Setting 3 GSAH 311 Crossing Boundaries/Changing Worlds 3 GSAH 312 Media Mobility: Change, Access, Representation 3 GSAH 450 Global Concepts and Theories Seminar (W) 3 GSAH 499 Senior Thesis in Global Studies in the Arts and Humanities (W) 2 b.
-Complete 12 to 16 credits in courses selected in areas such as history of the arts, philosophy, literature and other cultural media, gender and ethnicity studies, and religious studies, in consultation with the student's advisor from a list maintained by the program.

-Participate in an international experience through study abroad, study away, or internship.
-This experience must be approved by the student's academic advisor.
+3 1 1 CREDITS a.
+Both of the followi ng courses (20 credits): GSAH 220 Glol pal Interactions and Identities 3 ues, Experience, and Difference in G lobal Contexts 3 GSAH 310 Con flict and Justice in a Global Setting 3 GSAH 311 Cros ssing Boundaries/Changing Worlds 3 GSAH 312 Med lia Mobility: Change, Access, Representation 3 GSAH 450 Glol oal Concepts and Theories Seminar (W) 3 GSAH 499 Sen ior Thesis in Global Studies in the Arts nd Humanities (W) 2 b.
+Complete 12 to 1 6 credits in courses selected in areas such as history of the arts, philosophy, literature and other cultural media, gender and ethnic ity studies, and religious studies, in consultation with the student's advisor from a list maintained by the program.
+C. Participate in an i nternational experience through study abroad, ernship.
+This experience must be approved by the student's acad